-Our Trade Mark Agent or Attorney conducts due diligence and Availability Searches at the Indian Trade Mark Office to confirm if there are any similar Trade Marks already registered under that particular class (or a related class), thereby verifying that whether the mark is registrable under the Trade Mark Law or not.
+Our Trade Mark Agent or Attorney conducts due diligence and Availability Searches at the Indian Trade Mark Office to confirm if there are any similar Trade Marks already registered under that particular class (or a related class), thereby verifying whether the mark is registrable under the Trade Mark Law or not.

-Based on results of Availability Searches conducted, our Trade Mark Attorney will draft a Trade Mark application in furtherance of registration procedure.
+Based on results of Availability Searches conducted, our Trade Mark Attorney will draft a Trade Mark application in furtherance of registration process.
 If the client’s mark is not a clear mark or is similar/ identical to existing mark the mark being proposed for filing may need to be amended/ changed.

 It takes about one or two working days for a trademark application allotment number to be provided.
 At this point, the applicant may affix a “TM” symbol next to the Mark.